 App package name or APK (Android Application Package) is a unique identifier assigned to every Android app.
-This package name acts as an application ID which distinguishes it from other apps installed on the device or hosted at the Google Play Store.
+This package name acts as an application ID that distinguishes it from other apps installed on the device or hosted at the Google Play Store.
 You can find the app package name of an Android app in the Play Store URL, using a package name viewer app, and via ADB commands.
 I have discussed these 5 methods in this tutorial.

-When developers create an app, they need to provide a package name for their application.
+When developers create apps, they assign a package name to them.
 This package name serves as the foundation of the app’s identity and is used by the operating system to manage and run the app.
-It also allows us to identify and differentiate between different apps on our devices.
+It also allows us to identify and differentiate apps on our devices.
+Whether you want to sideload apps, pull or push APK, or uninstall or freeze apps using ADB, having package names is mandatory.

-1. It usually begins with a top-level domain (usually ‘com’, ‘org’, ‘in’, ‘app’, etc.).
+- It usually begins with a top-level domain (usually ‘com’, ‘org’, ‘in’, ‘app’, etc.).
 However, a domain is not mandatory for app package names.

-2. The domain is followed by the company or developer’s name.
+- The domain is followed by the company or developer’s name.

 Now take a look at the app package names of some of the most popular Android apps for a better understanding:

-• com.facebook.katana
+- com.facebook.katana

-• org.telegram.messenger
+- org.telegram.messenger

-• com.android.chrome
+- com.android.chrome

-• com.google.maps
+- com.google.maps

 Below, we will discuss the various methods to find an Android app’s package name.